TEAM MEMBERS

 Sabrina Paillé works as a research professional on the PREV-IMPACT Canada project.
 She holds a bachelor’s and master’s degree in sociology from the Université du Québec à Montréal and pursued her doctoral studies in sociology at York University.
 In her research, she has shown a particular interest in the sociology of nationalism, reactions to immigration and gender issues, as well as radical right-wing and populist movements in Germany and Europe.
 Sabrina has several years of experience as a teaching assistant and research assistant.
 She has been part of the training team at the RPC-PREV since 2021.

-RIAHI, Fakhreddine — Intern
+RIAHI, Fakhreddine — Research assistant

 Fakhreddine Riahi is a student in applied politics – public policy path – at the Université de Sherbrooke.
 He plans to pursue a master’s degree.
 Throughout his academic journey, he has nurtured an interest in issues concerning the governance of data, artificial intelligence and disruptive technologies.
 He is also interested in the effects of social networks and search engines on political attitudes.
 He aims to develop his knowledge and research expertise within the UNESCO-PREV Chair.

-ROY, Léonie — Intern and webmaster
+ROY, Léonie — Research assistant and webmaster

 Léonie Roy is a student in applied political studies with a major in international relations at the Université de Sherbrooke.
 During her bachelor’s degree, she developed a particular interest in polarization issues arising from disinformation.
 She plans to pursue her studies with a master’s degree in political communication.